-Figure 14: Monthly trend of average residential PV solar system size, selected states
+Figure 15: Trend of average residential PV solar system size, 12 month moving average, selected states

-Consumers have continued to install larger PV systems, now averaging above the 6.6 kW limit imposed by many distribution network service providers.
+Consumers have continued to install larger PV systems.
 This results in the average household that consumes about 15 kWh/day to export approximately 70% of energy produced from their solar system to the grid.
-For illustrative purposes, Figure 15 shows the historical capacity distribution in the Latrobe Valley, which indicates a strong emergence in systems of between 6-7 kW in recent years, and a slowly increasing uptake in larger systems of between 7-14 kW.
+For illustrative purposes, Figure 16 shows the historical capacity distribution in the Latrobe Valley, which indicates a strong emergence in systems of between 6-7 kW in recent years, and a slowly increasing uptake in larger systems of between 7-10 kW.